Thank you for your interest in rehoming a Battersea cat. Our cats are just waiting for a home to call their own.

 Types of cat

-We do have kittens available for rehoming from time to time, but once they are ready to go home they are adopted very quickly.
-We often have young, playful cats in their 'teenage' years – and don’t forget that older cats can be particularly friendly and fond of a lap to sit on.
+We do have kittens available for rehoming on a regular basis, but once they are ready to go home they are adopted very quickly.
+Don’t forget – we often have adult cats who are also energetic and playful, and older cats who can be particularly friendly and fond of a lap to sit on.
+If you are open to a wider range of ages, our expert staff will be able to advise you on the best cat to suit your needs and may be likelier to find you a match.

-Battersea does sometimes have breed cats available for rehoming, though most of our cats are regular domestic short-haired or longer-haired cats.
+Battersea does occasionally have these breeds of cats available for rehoming, though most of our cats are domestic short-haired or longer-haired cats.

-Please bear in mind that even if you fall in love with a breed cat you’ve spotted on our website, there is a chance we will think you’re not quite right for each other.
+Please bear in mind that even if you fall in love with a specific breed of cat you’ve spotted on our website, there is a chance that you might be better suited to another type of cat.
+In general, the more open-minded you are about the type of animal you are looking for, the likelier it is that we’ll be able to make a match.
 At Battersea, we use our extensive rehoming experience to match you up with a cat that we think would be best for you.

 Yes, some of our most famous ex-residents (such as Larry the No. 10 Downing Street cat) hold or have held important government positions as chief mousers.